About Bison Trail Capital

 Family

-Joel is an enrolled member of the Chickasaw Nation and is a descendant of the Laguna Pueblo and Navajo Nation.
-Alongside his wife of 15 years, Joni, they has been a dedicated foster parent through Indian Child Welfare Services for eight years, raising three boys—Oshi, Nikko, and Ukiah.
+Joel is an enrolled member of the Chickasaw Nation and is a descendant of the Laguna Pueblo and the Navajo Nation.
+Alongside his wife of 15 years, Joni, he has been a dedicated foster parent through Indian Child Welfare Services for 8 years, helping to raise many children, as well as being blessed to adopt his three sons—Oshi, Nikko, and Ukiah.
 Family is central to Joel’s life, and he enjoys spending quality time with them, whether it’s wrestling with his boys or enjoying date nights with his wife.